-Operating in the field of automotive financing, ORFİN Finansman A.Ş. gathers together all the loan and related insurance products needed for the sales network of Renault MAIS, and offers high quality automotive financing solutions to its clients through advantageous campaigns and wide product and service range.
+Operating in the field of automotive financing, ORFİN Finansman A.Ş. gathers together all the loan and related insurance products needed for the sales network of Renault MAİS, and offers high quality automotive financing solutions to its clients through advantageous campaigns and wide product and service range.

-The advantageous geographical position of Turkey offering an easy access to Europe, Central Asia, Middle East and North Africa allows Turkey to act as a base for cargo transportation in the region.
+The advantageous geographical position of Turkey offering an easy access to; Europe, Central Asia, Middle East and North Africa allows Turkey to act as a base for cargo transportation in the region.
 In “The Logistics Performance Index” (LPI) report published by the World Bank and evaluating the logistics performance of 160 countries, Turkey ranked 34th in the list with 3.42 points in 2016, and ranked 47th with 3.15 points in the latest data published in 2018.

-OMSAN Lojistik, a subsidiary of OYAK operating in the logistics sector as one of the pioneering and innovative companies, offers logistics services within the scope of domestic and international land, sea, air and rail transport, storage, distribution, warehouse management, home and office logistics, customs clearance and insurance services for the pioneer firms of many sectors including, in particular, automotive, iron-steel, cement-construction, fuel, textile, retail and communication sectors.
+OMSAN Lojistik, a subsidiary of OYAK Automotive Logistics Group operating in the logistics sector as one of the pioneering and innovative companies, offers logistics services within the scope of domestic and international land, sea, air and rail transport, storage, distribution, warehouse management, home and office logistics, customs clearance and insurance services for the pioneer firms of many sectors including, in particular, automotive, iron-steel, cement-construction, fuel, textile, retail and communication sectors.

 As the first and only private logistics company receiving the railway operating certificate in Turkey in 2017, OMSAN increased its transportation volume in 2019 from 2.6 million tons to 3.4 million, up by 32%, compared to the previous year.